Exploring the Biblical meaning of 'Loving Our Neighbors’

 Those six homeless years made us the realists David Ben-Gurion described.
 We worked hard, but the obstacles proved great; the barriers high.
 We had to believe in miracles, and experience them.

 During that "learning time" I spent one full month in bed with a severely torn leg muscle.
 "Stir crazy," I leafed through my Bible, listing texts about "loving our neighbors."
-That first quick look found 600 verses, which later, with help from a good concordance, swelled to over 3,000.
+That first quick look found 600 verses.
+Later, help from a good concordance found 3,000 more!
 This book is based on them.

 These Scriptures communicate the depth of God’s love for his children; an awareness of how deeply many of them are hurting, an understanding of how important it is to minister to their needs; and a realization of the responsibility he gives us all to fulfil that ministry.